jaykdoe/infranodus/README.md

 ### [www.infranodus.com](https://infranodus.com)

-#### [InfraNodus](https://infranodus.com) is a web Javascript app that can represent plain text as a graph.
+#### [InfraNodus](https://infranodus.com) is a web app that can represent plain text as a graph.
 Every word is a node, every co-occurrence is a connection.
 We build a graph and apply network science algorithms to get insights about the connections in this graph.
 So you can encode any text or anything you want into a graph using #hashtags and @mentions).
 InfraNodus will visualize it, so you can analyze it.

 ![](/public/images/infranodus-live-editor.gif "InfraNodus Interface")